 Write out one multiplication problem for each block on separate pieces of paper.
 Cut out the multiplication problems and tape them to each block.

 Set up the pieces as normal, and make sure each problem is hidden from sight.
 The game is played just like the normal version, but if a child successfully pulls one of the blocks out of the stack, he or she must answer the problem written on the block.

 - A pair of dice per group of 2

 Choose the number of beads you want each group to have.
 The larger the number, the longer the game takes.

 Player one will roll the dice.
 Say you’ve given the group 35 beads, and the student rolls a 3.
 The student will then see how many groups of 3 he or she can make out of the 35.
 The player keeps however many beads are leftover as points.
 In this example, there would be 2 beads left over, so that player would receive two points.

 The next player would repeat the above steps, only this time, he or she would divide into 33, since the first player kept 2 beads of the 35 as points.
 The game continues like this until a player rolls a number higher than the number of beads left.
 The person with the most points, or beads, at the end of the game wins.

 As you can see, adding fun into math can make all the difference in a child’s learning.

 Imagine Learning cares so much about success in math that, in addition to the great games we’ve compiled for you, we have created a game that encompasses addition, subtraction, multiplication, and division.
-Preview our 40-second Big Brainz gameplay video for a taste of the action!
+Preview our 30-second Imagine Math Facts gameplay video for a taste of the action!

-It’s easier than you think to help kids love math.
-Visit our Big Brainz product page to find out how.
+It's easier than you think to help kids love math.
+Visit our Imagine Math Facts product page to find out how.